Your Pet, Our Passion.

 After saying goodbye to your dog

-You have a number of choices with regards to what happens after your dog has been put to sleep, and again this is a decision that you may wish to make as a family.
+You have many choices about what happens after your dog has been put to sleep and how to say goodbye to your dog, and again, this is a decision that you may wish to make as a family.

-Alternatively you can ask your vet to arrange the cremation.
-After this, you can ask the vet to handle the ashes or ask that they are kept aside for you to collect and scatter or keep yourself.
-If you do choose to collect their ashes, there will be additional costs involved, so ask your vet to confirm these before you make your choice.
+If you choose cremation, you can arrange this yourself or you can ask your vet to arrange it for you.
+If you do it thought your vet, you can ask them to have the ashes kept for you to collect and scatter or to keep yourself.
+There is a cost in cremating your dog and having their ashes returned to you, so ask your vet to confirm these before you make your choices.

 Managing your loss

 Putting your dog to sleep is heartbreaking, and losing this member of the family is bound to leave you with a sense of loss.
-Grieving is completely normal – you’ve just said goodbye to a much loved friend and everyone in the family will have their own way of handling saying goodbye.
+Grieving is completely normal – you’ve just said goodbye to a much-loved companion, and everyone in the family will have their own way of handling saying goodbye.

-If you have other pets in the family, you may notice their behaviour change – they may search for their friend or whimper, while previously submissive dogs might become a little more dominant.
-No one knows if dogs are capable of experiencing grief in the same way that humans do, but they may well feel a sense of loss and pick up on emotions from the rest of the family, so give them plenty of love and reassurance.
+If you have other pets in the family, you may notice their behaviour change – they may search for your dog or whimper, while there may be a change in the social dynamics of the group.
+No one knows if dogs can experience grief the same way humans do, but they do seem to feel a sense of loss and certainly will pick up on emotions from the rest of the family, so give them plenty of love and reassurance.

-In the days and weeks that follow on from the loss of your dog, try to focus on the good times - all those wonderful walks, the games you played and the happiness you gave each other.
-However overwhelming your grief, you can look back on an amazing friendship and remember your dog with pride.
+In the coming weeks, try to reflect on the beautiful times you had with your beloved dog, and on the life full of love and happiness they had with you.
+However overwhelming your grief may be, you can look back on an amazing friendship and remember your dog with love and pride.

 For more help and advice on coping with dog euthanasia, see our article on saying goodbye.